-In 2013, 372 people died in the U.S. from exposure to excessive heat, according to Injury Facts 2016, the annual statistical report on unintentional injuries produced by the National Safety Council.
+In 2017, 107 people died in the U.S. from exposure to excessive heat, according to the National Weather Service.
 Heat-related illnesses can escalate rapidly, leading to delirium, organ damage, and even death.
+It never hurts to review the causes of and treatments for heat-related injuries with your employees.